Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Introduction

 \section{Introduction}

-In most quantum field theories (QFTs), the formulas that one obtains for the Hamiltonian (by means of quantization or other heuristics) contain terms for the creation and annihilation of particles that are mathematically ill-defined; for example, they can be written as integrals over all wave vectors $\boldsymbol{k}\in\RRR^3$, but the integral is divergent at $|\vk|\to \infty$ (``ultraviolet (UV) divergent'').
-The problem can be avoided by discretizing space or treating the electron (and other particles) not as a point but smearing it out instead over a small positive radius (``UV regularization'' or ``UV cut-off''); however, these procedures tend to break the Lorentz invariance, and there is no empirical evidence for either discrete space or a positive electron radius.
+In many quantum field theories (QFTs), the formulas that one obtains for the Hamiltonian (by means of quantization or other heuristics) contain terms for the creation and annihilation of particles that are ultraviolet (UV) divergent.
+The problem can be avoided by a UV cut-off, i.e., by discretizing space or treating the electron (and other particles) not as a point but smearing it out instead over a small positive radius; however, these procedures tend to break the Lorentz invariance, and there is no empirical evidence for either discrete space or a positive electron radius \cite{GJ85,GJ87}.
+Since QFTs are expected to provide merely effective descriptions and not to be valid on very small scales (see, e.g., \cite{Wal18} for discussion), this problem is usually neither regarded as unexpected nor as threatening.
+Still, the problem has attracted much interest over the years, and has been investigated with some success, as one can take a limit of removing the cut-off through a renormalization procedure for some QFTs.
+We report here that the UV divergence problem does not occur if the Hamiltonian is defined in a novel way that proceeds directly without renormalization.\footnote{When this article was first written (and posted as \url{http://arxiv.org/abs/1505.04847}) in 2015, it was the first to make the proposal to use IBCs to remove ultraviolet divergences.
+In the meantime, other articles on this topic were published, and we have decided to review some of them in this updated version.}